lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 Micky, 2017-11-24 17:13:45
 Micky Lawson, 2017-12-02 09:34:09
 ```
 When a client makes a read request, a client-specific merge function is applied to all the column values and the desired result is obtained.

-*In case of equal timestamps (tie), the lexicographically greater value is chosen.*
+In the case of equal timestamps (i.e., a tie), [the lexicographically greater value is chosen](https://aphyr.com/posts/294-jepsen-cassandra).

-For this to happen, two timestamps need to collide and it is a rare possibility that two writes will get an exactly same microsecond-resolution timestamp.

-[The Jepsen analysis of Cassandra tested this](https://aphyr.com/posts/294-call-me-maybe-cassandra) by repeatedly changing a column value and found that 1 row is corrupted per 250 transactions.
+For this to happen, two timestamps need to collide, and it would seem to be a rare possibility that two writes would get exactly the same microsecond-resolution timestamp.
+However, [the Jepsen analysis of Cassandra tested this](https://aphyr.com/posts/294-call-me-maybe-cassandra) by repeatedly changing a column value and found that 1 row is corrupted per 250 transactions.

 ```
 1000 total